 After saying “enough is enough!” – I realized that making small changes in my monthly spending could make a huge impact.
 This gave me the motivation I needed to look for new and creative ways to save money.

 Today I’m sharing creative ways to save money on a tight budget.
 You may be surprised how doing a few temporary tweaks to your monthly spending can add up to big savings!
-Follow these tips to spend less money so you can reach your goals faster.
+Follow these realistic ways to save money so you can reach your goals faster.

 - 10 ways to stop spending money you don’t have